hackclub/hackclub/workshops/portfolio/README.md

 Goals for this workshop:

-- Wake your personal website
+- Make your personal website
 - Put it on the internet for the whole world to see!

 Your final design looks like this: